pubnub/objective-c/iOS/README.md

 ## Important Changes from Earlier Versions
+### JSONKit
+PubNub forked JSONKit and made some enhancements that remove by-default fatal warnings on XCode 5.

+If you find yourself needing to use JSONKit with PubNub, [you should use the PubNub fork of JSONKit](https://github.com/pubnub/JSONKit), not the original.

 ### 3.5.1
 JSONKit support has been refactored so that it will only use JSONKit if your iOS version does not support NSJson.
 By default in 3.5.2, JSONKit is not a required library.
 However, if its found, and its needed, PubNub will use it.